Meteor-Community-Packages/meteor-autoform/README.md

 ## Complex Schemas

+You can use mongo dot notation to map an input to a subdocument.
+For example:

+* If you use `{{afFieldInput 'address.street'}}`, whatever is entered in the field will be assigned to `doc.address.street`.
-If your schema contains any keys with basic object dot notation, they will work fine with AutoForm.
-For example, you can do `{{afFieldInput 'address.street'}}` and everything will work properly.
-Whatever is entered in the field would be assigned to `doc.address.street` as you would expect.
+* If you use `{{afFieldInput 'addresses.1.street'}}`, whatever is entered in the field will be assigned to the `street` property of the object at index 1 in the `doc.addresses` array.

-Assigning to an object in an array might also work, but this has not been thoroughly tested yet.
-For example, `{{afFieldInput 'addresses.1.street'}}` should correctly pull existing values from and save new values to `doc.addresses[1].street`.
-This probably doesn't work 100% yet, though.
-(Pull request welcome.)

 ## QuickForm